mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

 If you want to improve performance and reduce load on your server by leveraging the browser cache and/or a CDN, the [MDN article on HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Caching) is a good place to start reading.
 :::

+## HTTP Streaming

+Caching is great, but sometimes you don't have that choice.
+For example, you might need the newest data from the database.
+To improve performance in that case, you should consider HTTP streaming.
+In HTTP/1.1, this was known as "chunked transfer encoding".
+But in HTTP/2 and HTTP/3, streaming is built right into the lower levels of the protocol.

+To support it, all you have to do, is not break it on any level of the stack: from the database driver, to the HTML templates, all the way to your web hosting provider and CDN proxy.
+If there's an `await` or similar anywhere in that chain, which blocks until the whole page is loaded, then it cannot be streamed continously as row after row from the database arrives.

+Mastro supports streaming with the [htmlToStreamingResponse](https://jsr.io/@mastrojs/mastro/doc/~/htmlToStreamingResponse) function, which can be used instead of `htmlToResponse`, which we've been using so far.
+Just make sure to place promises directly in the template instead of awaiting them.
+And for example for rows being returned from your database, make sure it's an [AsyncIterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_async_iterator_and_async_iterable_protocols).